 - Navigate back to the appropriate contract org.
 You should see the new clause text that was added in the Latest revision text (Rich) field on the record.

 To use Capture mode with third-party documents:

 This scenario assumes you have a document but it has been replaced with another document from a third-party.
-You might want to store the document in Conga Contracts only or reuse the new document later.
+You might want to store the document in Conga Contracts for Salesforce only or reuse the new document later.